Dedication to a life of climbing by Gemma Woldendorp

 They have received support from the Australian Geographic Society for many of their expeditions, and in 2009 were awarded the AG Society's prestigious 'Spirit of Adventure Award' for their climbs in the Indian Himalaya.
 They were also recipients of the international 'Shipton/Tilman' Grant for their 2012 Greenland expedition where they did many first ascent of peaks from which they also made paragliding descents.

-Natasha works as a freelance videographer and photographer (see natashasebire.info) and Gemma works as a climbing instructor in the Blue Mountains and Snowy Mountains.
+Natasha works as a freelance videographer and photographer (see natashasebire.info) and Gemma works as a roping and climbing instructor around Australia.

-Gemma and Natasha's love for wild places, and their minimalistic and low impact approach to climbing and exploring, ensures that if others visit these places, they too can experience the same sense of discovery and natural beauty in some of the world's most dramatic landscapes.
+Gemma and Natasha's love for wild places, and their minimalistic and low impact approach to climbing and exploring, ensures that if others visit the same places, they too can experience a sense of discovery and natural beauty in some of the world's most dramatic landscapes.